 Practicing gratitude is one way to embrace aging and learn how to be okay with getting older.
 Sadly, not everyone is lucky enough to have the opportunity to get to the age you are currently, so you should be grateful for getting that chance and having more time to spend with your loved ones.

-As many of us came to realize since the COVID-19 pandemic started in 2020, life is short and unpredictable, and so we have to appreciate every second we are alive and all the small things or wins along our journey.
+Life is short and unpredictable.
+We have to appreciate every second we are alive and all the small things or wins along our journey.

 Also, be grateful for the new opportunities, experiences, and challenges, that growing older presents because they play a part in your personal growth.
 By recognizing how precious time is, you feel thankful for having it and thus, make better use of it.